leissa/scientific_writing/README.md

     Bad:
     > The following theorem can now be proved.

     Better:
     > We now prove the following theorem.

-    * "We" (the authors/the author and the reader) is often a better alternative than passive voice but often there is even a better one:
+    * "We" (the authors/the author and the reader) is often a better alternative than passive voice but often there is even a better subject:
         Bad:
         > X is simplified to Y, as Rule R is triggered.

         Better:
         > We apply Rule R to simplify X to Y.

         Even better (only makes sense when using inference rules etc.):
         > Rule R triggers and simplifies X to Y.

-* can, can, can
+* Please stop overusing "can"!
-    Please stop using "can"!
+    Either you do something or not.

     Bad:
     > We can then generate LLVM code.

-    Okay, does this mean you actually *do* emit LLVM code or is this sth you could theoretically do but haven't implemented yet?
+    Okay, does this mean you actually *do* emit LLVM code or is this something you could theoretically do but haven't implemented yet?

     Good:
     > Then, the compiler emits LLVM code.

     Bad:
     > We can express this relation in the following code.

     Better:
     > We express this relation in the following code.

     Even better:
     > The following code expresses this relation.

 * Don't judge:

     Bad:
     > The benchmark shows a tremendous speedup.

     Good:
     > The benchmark shows a significant speedup of 20%-40%.

     Bad:
     >The problem can be solved with the following simple algorithm.

-    Use active voice, remove "can", and whether the algorithm is simple or not is sth the reader has to decide on their own:
+    Use active voice, remove "can", and whether the algorithm is simple or not is something the reader has to decide on their own:

     Good:
     > The following algorithm solves this problem.

 * Don't start a sentence with math or code.

     Bad:
     > m denotes the mass.

     Good:
     > In Newton's laws of motion, m denotes the mass.

     Bad:
     > rec recurses over the graph.

     Good:
     > The function rec recurses over the graph.

 * Make sure that a sentence makes sense, if you elide citations (`\citet`/`\textcite` is your friend):

     Bad:
     > As [23] points out ...

     Good:
     > Dijkstra [23] points out ...